 Nancy Aycock Metz

-Term ending 1 September 2018: Leon Litvack (Queen’s University, Belfast, Northern Ireland); Chris Louttit (Radboud University, Nijmegen, Netherlands); Goldie Morgentaler (University of Lethbridge, Alberta, Canada); Leslie Simon (Utah Valley University, Orem, Utah, USA)
+Term ending 1 September 2018: Leon Litvack (Queen’s University, Belfast, Northern Ireland); Chris Louttit (Radboud University, Nijmegen, Netherlands); Goldie Morgentaler (University of Lethbridge, Alberta, Canada); and Leslie Simon (Utah Valley University, Orem, Utah, USA)

 THE DICKENS SOCIETY BYLAWS